sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 ---
 layout: post
 published: true
-title: Architecure Components: ViewModel - I'm not a purist but ...
+title: Architecure Components - I'm not a purist but ...
 mathjax: false
 featrued: false
 comments: true
-headline: Architecure Components: ViewModel - I'm not a purist but ...
+headline: Architecure Components - I'm not a purist but ...
 categories:
   - Android
 tags: [android]